 However, legal officials point to the possibility that agents will not behave neutrally or according to the law, as is the case in a court setting.
 While the stated focus of expedited deportation are those engaging in criminal wrongdoing, some claim that the changes are politically motivated.

-If you have no legal immigration status in the United States, you should talk to an experienced attorney now to discuss your options for the path to legal immigration status.
+If you have no legal immigration status in the United States, you should talk to an experienced immigration attorney in San Jose now to discuss your options for the path to legal immigration status.